In This Article

 Trintellix, previously called Brintellix, is the brand-name for the drug vortioxetine.
 It is an FDA approved prescription antidepressant SSRI, or selective serotonin reuptake inhibitor, that directly affects the neurotransmitter serotonin.
 Serotonin is an essential chemical in your body that allows your nerve cells and brain to function properly.

 SSRIs work by selectively affecting serotonin and restraining neurons from reabsorbing the serotonin once the message reaches the neuron.
 Therefore, SSRIs increase the amount of available serotonin in the brain.
-Increased levels of serotonin in the brain prepare the brain to send more messages.

 Most patients experience extreme sadness and a lack of interest in their day to day and may struggle with why they should continue living.
-MMD is not simply weakness or laziness and requires lifelong treatment that can include medication, talk therapy, and building better habits and routines.
+MDD is not simply weakness or laziness and requires lifelong treatment that can include medication, talk therapy, and building better habits and routines.